ryangray/zx81-utils/README.md

   after the auto start include a `RUN` which clears the variables anyway.
 This will also show you the output file name(s) that would be used.

+* `-t` - Use the tape-like loader which will load all of the P file contents, which includes most all of the system variables, the program, the display file, and the variables.
+This ignores the `-v` option.

 The cartridge ROM will autorun on startup on a TS1500, but on a ZX81 or TS1000, you will have to give the command `RAND USR 8192` to start the ROM loader.